tpayne/agentic-ai-adk/samples/GCP/ProcessEngineering/README.md

 # ADK Business Process Architect

 This sample hosts a specialized multi-agent suite built on the Google Agent Development Kit (ADK).
-The system automates the lifecycle of business process engineering from initial requirements through [...]
+The system automates the lifecycle of business process engineering from initial requirements through to generating professional process documentation and validated workflows.

 Basically, this agent will take a raw prompt and design, test, and document a full end-to-end process based on that business process request.